 The 28th of December 1879 saw much of Scotland engulfed by a terrible storm.
-High winds battered the land, coming to a head on the east coast when the force of the storm exposed serious flaws in the design of the Tay bridge.
-It’s designer, Sir Thomas Bouche, failed to take account of the effect of high winds in his design so when the train from Wormit attempted to cross the already straining structure, the whole bridge collapsed, resulting in the tragic death of all 75 people onboard.
+High winds battered the land, coming to a head on the east coast.
+That night, the force of the storm would expose serious flaws in the design of the Tay bridge.
+Its designer, Sir Thomas Bouche, had failed to take account of the effect high winds would have on the construction and when the train from Wormit attempted to cross the already straining structure, the whole bridge collapsed, resulting in the tragic death of all 75 people on board.

 Meanwhile, approximately 120 miles north in the village of Rothes a small Distillery was running spirit for the very first time.
-Glenrothes distillery was built in 1878 but production didn’t commence until the end of the following year – on the same day as one of the worst disasters the country had ever seen.
+Construction of the Glenrothes distillery had begun in 1878 but production didn’t commence until the following year on the same day as one of the worst disasters the country had ever seen.

-Many saw this as a bad omen for the distilleries future and it would be fair to say that it had more than its fair share of bad luck over the years, including the devastating consequences of fire on more than one occasion.
+Many saw this as a bad omen for the distillery’s future and it would be accurate to say that Glenrothes has had its fair share of bad luck over the years, including suffering the devastating consequences of fire on more than one occasion.

 One of these incidents took place in 1922.
-A hapless distillery worker who was repairing a leaky cask in the No. 1 warehouse, accidentally knocked over a candle, setting the whole building ablaze.
+A hapless distillery worker who was repairing a leaky cask in the warehouse accidentally knocked over a candle.
+The whole building was soon ablaze.
 The warehouse was completely destroyed, resulting in the loss of 2,500 casks – around 200,000 gallons of whisky.
-Apparently, villagers from miles around descended upon the scene in order to help themselves to the escaping whisky which trickled down the street.
+Apparently, people from miles around descended upon the scene in order to help themselves to the whisky that trickled down the street.

 Luckily, Glenrothes’ fortunes seem to have improved since then.
-Shortly after the fire of ’22 the distillery began a long-running relationship with London wine and spirits retailer Berry Bros & Rudd which would eventually lead to Berry’s owning and marketing the Glenrothes Single Malt brand while the distillery remained under the ownership of Edrington.
-This agreement just recently come to an end with the announcement in early 2017 that the brand would be returning to Edrington.
+Shortly after the fire of ’22, the distillery began a long-running relationship with London wine and spirits retailer Berry Bros & Rudd, which would eventually lead to Berry’s owning and marketing the Glenrothes Single Malt brand.
+This agreement just recently came to an end with the announcement in early 2017 that the brand would return to distillery owners, Edrington.

-What this will mean for the range remains to be seen but it seems likely that Glenrothes will continue to be bottled as a selection of vintages and reserves, at least in the short term anyway.
+What this will mean for the range remains to be seen but for now, Glenrothes continues to be bottled as a selection of vintages and reserves.
 The current core range is made up of the Vintage Reserve, Bourbon Cask Reserve and Sherry Cask Reserve along with regular vintage releases.